-The lack of adequate capacity of the roadway system and the resultant reduction in level of service is anticipated to become even more problematic with the increased demand for transportation resulting from the growth of the South Coast region, especially as commuters living near Boston are moving away to areas further from the metropolitan core.
+The lack of adequate capacity of the roadway system and the resultant reduction in LOS is anticipated to become even more problematic with the increased demand for transportation resulting from the growth of the South Coast region, especially as commuters living near Boston are moving away to areas further from the metropolitan core.
 Southeastern Massachusetts has been one of the fastest growing areas in the Commonwealth.
 Between 1960 and 2000, this area experienced a growth rate of 31 percent.
 Between 1960 and 1990, this area had an annual growth of over 2,500 people per year from a base population of 343,353 to its 1990 population of 430,846.
 Growth slowed somewhat between 1990 and 2000, to an annual growth of approximately 1,950 people per year.
 These figures translate to a growth of 4.5 percent between 1990 and 2000.
-Each 10,000 new residents coming into the area are expected to generate a need for 3,500 new residential units, and are predicted to generate 27,650 new vehicle trips per day, further degrading the level of service provided by the regional transportation system.
-As described in greater detail in Chapter 4.1 - Transportation, the level-of-service of the roadway system connecting the South Coast region to Boston will deteriorate even further, resulting in a concomitant increase in congestion, accidents, travel time and air pollution; not only on the highways themselves but potentially also on nearby local roadways that may absorb the traffic spillover from nearby congested highways.
+Each 10,000 new residents coming into the area are expected to generate a need for 3,500 new residential units, and are predicted to generate 27,650 new vehicle trips per day, further degrading the LOS provided by the regional transportation system.
+As described in greater detail in Chapter 4.1, Transportation, the level-of-service of the roadway system connecting the South Coast region to Boston will deteriorate even further, resulting in a concomitant increase in congestion, accidents, travel time and air pollution; not only on the highways themselves but potentially also on nearby local roadways that may absorb the traffic spillover from nearby congested highways.

-2.2.2.3 LACK OF REGIONAL MOBILITY
+2.2.2.4 Lack of Regional Mobility

 The lack of regional mobility is reflected by poor connectivity between the South Coast Area and Boston.
-While GATRA and SRTA do provide intraregional transit service, there are only a limited number of oneseat transit rides from one municipality to another within the South Coast region and adjoining regions, as discussed in greater detail in Section 2.2.2.7.
+While GATRA and the Southeastern Regional Transportation Authority (SRTA) do provide intraregional transit service, there are only a limited number of one-seat transit rides from one municipality to another within the South Coast region and adjoining regions, as discussed in greater detail in Section 2.2.2.7.
 In this regard the South Coast region is severely underserved relative to other comparable regions, especially those that have a commuter rail system.

 Of all regions in the Commonwealth, the South Coast region by this measure has the lowest regional mobility index.
 This is partially due to the absence of commuter rail, which in other regions provides intra (within) regional connectivity (mobility), partially as a byproduct of interregional connectivity with Boston.
-Chapter 4.1 - Transportation provides a discussion of interregional links and regional mobility (Tables 4.1-42 - through 4.1-46).
+Chapter 4.1, Transportation provides a discussion of interregional links and regional mobility (Table 4.1-47).